Sit Where Others Sit

 As that mentally handicapped man walked away, I gained a new appreciation for how much the smallest of verses can help.
 Who would have dreamed that Ezekiel 3:15 would have anything to do with instructing friends on the fine art of compassion and empathy?

 Lord, help me to get down on the level of those who hurt today.
 Help me to show a little empathy for those in need.
 You did it...
 Ezekiel did it... the friends of that handicapped man do it every day.
 And I can do it, too.

-Taken from More Precious Than Silver. © 1998 by Joni Eareckson Tada.
+Taken from Diamonds in the Dust. © 1993 by Joni Eareckson Tada.
 Used by permission.
 Zondervan Publishing House, Grand Rapids, Michigan 49530.